All-Stars Gala honoring local athletes set for June 25

 Willis will be at the Bennington Banner and Manchester Journal Regional All-Stars Gala to help recognize student-athletes and coaches in Vermont and New York sanctioned sports from Mount Anthony Union High School, Arlington Memorial High School, Burr and Burton Academy, Long Trail School, Stratton Mountain School, Hoosick Falls High School and Cambridge Central School.

-The student-athletes and coaches in attendance also will be finalists for special awards for courage, perseverance and leadership.
+Student-athletes and coaches will also will be finalists for special awards for courage, perseverance and leadership.
 In addition to athlete and coach of the year honors for boys and girls sports, awards will be given for remarkable comeback stories, unsung heroes who made their teams' success possible and ambassadors whose effort and dedication promoted a positive reputation for their school and their teammates.

 Boys and girls teams of the year will also be recognized for their 2018-19 athletic achievement.